langfield/ki/ki/DOCUMENTATION.md

 # Installation

-Ki is tested on Python 3.9.
+Ki is tested on Python 3.9 and 3.10.
 You'll need to install Python and Git, and then run the following command in a terminal:

 1. Install the `ki` package:
 ```bash